Key info: The time taken to fill a job and the time from application to hire

 In detail, you can view details for each candidate:

 - Job: the job the candidate has been hired for

 - Department: the department in which the job is located

 - Open date: the date the job was activated (published or opened internally).
 If the job has been archived and then re-activated, we take into consideration the most recent activation date prior to hired candidate creation/engagement date

-- Hired: the name of the candidate hired—and on hover, the actual hire date (see example above)
+- Hired: the name of the candidate hired—and on hover, the actual hire date (see screenshot)

 - Time to fill: the number of days from job activation to the time the candidate was hired.
-For accounts that have Hiring plan add-on set up, the number is calculated based on the requisition open date (❗the period that a requisition has been put on hold is not calculated).
+For accounts with Hiring plan set up, the number is calculated based on the requisition open date (❗the period that a requisition has been put on hold is not calculated).

 - Time to hire: number of days from the first engagement with a candidate to the day the candidate was hired.
 For applied candidates, initial engagement is the candidate's application date.
 For sourced candidates, initial engagement is the date of the first action taken with the candidate (e.g. email, comment, movement to another stage, etc.)